top of page

 What is a growth scan in pregnancy?

-A growth scan is an ultrasound examination carried out in the third trimester to assess your baby’s size, growth pattern and overall wellbeing.
+A growth scan is an ultrasound examination carried out during the third trimester to assess your baby’s size, growth pattern, and overall wellbeing.
+It looks at estimated fetal weight, amniotic fluid levels, placental function, and sometimes blood flow.
+Growth scans help clinicians understand how your baby is developing as pregnancy progresses.

 When is a growth scan usually done?